arvind1609/arvind1609.github.io/_news/announcement_6.md

 related_posts: false
 ---

-:bird: PaPaGei will be presented at the NeurIPS TSALM workshop
+:bird: [PaPaGei](https://openreview.net/pdf?id=kYwTmlq6Vn) will be presented at the NeurIPS TSALM workshop.